-The writing program philosophy they are introduced to in NURS 800, NURS 805, and NURS 810 will guide discussions of writing at many stages in their program.
-Students may work with a writing tutor on a course paper, discuss the strengths and weaknesses of their writing with their project Team, or faculty advisor.
+The writing program philosophy is introduced in NURS 800, NURS 805, and NURS 810 and will guide discussions of writing at many stages in their program.
+Students may work with a writing tutor on a course paper, discuss the strengths and weaknesses of their writing with their project Team, faculty member or Faculty Advisor.
 A central goal of the writing program is to provide students a cohesive way of conceptualizing writing that moves across these contexts.